crillab/metrics/docs/wallet.md

 ```

 The parameter `samp` permits to explode the experiments in many timestamps that will permit to compute a score for each of them.
-In the example we focus on four timestamps (1s, 10s, 100s and 1000s): this is an exponential way of observing results but a linear view is also interesting.
+In the example we focus on four timestamps (1s, 10s, 100s, and 1000s): this is an exponential way of observing results but a linear view is also interesting.

-A default function `default_explode` is given by default in order to explode these data, but the advanced user could give another one to well-matching with its own extracted data.
+A default function `default_explode` is given by default to explode these data, but the advanced user could give another one to well-matching with its own extracted data.

 Once constructed, the `analysis` object has this next data-frame in memory: